 When you are getting your oxygen prescription from your doctor, make sure you are clear about how each oxygen delivery device could impact your life.
 Supplemental oxygen is intended to improve your health, but it should not make your life worse.
 Make sure that you choose the oxygen delivery device that will not only give you the oxygen you need, but will also help improve your overall quality of life.

-Otherwise, feel free to contact us any time for additional information on getting your oxygen prescription, purchasing your portable oxygen concentrator or for any other information about oxygen therapy.
+Contact Customer Support at Inogen any time for additional information on getting your oxygen prescription, purchasing your portable oxygen concentrator or for any other information about oxygen therapy.
 Discover how a prescription for a portable oxygen concentrator can help improve your life and your breathing today.